JannieI/canvas-workstation-V3/src/app/roadmap.md

 2. Make look and feel customisable
 3. Warn user if 2 Sl on the same dataset for the same field?
 - Does not have Links button - thinking was that one would not need to link a table to another tab, but this must be verified
+4. Add bands on numeric values: 0-10, 11-20, 21+
+5. Add groups on string: NorthAmerica = [Canada, US] - and remember these!!!
+Like Tableau
+6. Add REST Sl item = all the others (not mentioned in items) ??

 **Scheduler**